SharleneNdinda/to-do/README.md

 Some key features include:

-    ✅ Be able to add to do items to user's profile.
+    ✅ Be able to display to-do items to user's profile.

 <br />